-Mosaic projects can be quick or quite extensive, depending upon the design, size and materials chosen.
-Obviously a larger piece and a more intricate design will require more time.
+Mosaic projects can be quick or quite extensive, depending upon the design, size, and materials chosen.
+Obviously, a larger piece with a more intricate design will require more time.
 Another big factor is the selection of tiles.
-It is far simpler to use pre cut tiles than to cut your own.
-Regardless, you should follow these guidelines:
+It is far simpler to use pre-cut tiles than to cut your own.
+Regardless, you should follow these guidelines

 Supplies You Will Need